Henry Belasyse, 2nd Earl Fauconberg

-Henry Belasyse, 2nd Earl Fauconberg (13 April 1742 – 23 March 1802) was a British politician and peer.
+Henry Belasyse, 2nd Earl Fauconberg (13 April 1742 – 23 March 1802) was a British Whig politician and militia officer who represented Peterborough in the House of Commons of Great Britain from 1768 to 1774.

-Family
+Early life

 Fauconberg was the son of Thomas Belasyse, 1st Earl Fauconberg and Catherine Betham.

 Career

-He served as the Member of Parliament for Peterborough between 1768 and 1774, sitting for the Whig party.
+He sat as a Member of Parliament for Peterborough from 1768 to 1774 as a member of the Whigs.
 Following his succession to his father's title in 1774, Fauconberg assumed his seat in the House of Lords.
 He was a Lord of the Bedchamber from 1777 until his death in 1802, and was Custos Rotulorum and Lord Lieutenant of the North Riding of Yorkshire over the same period.
-In 1779 he raised a Yorkshire regiment of fencible infantry, 'Lord Fauconberg's Regiment' or 'Fauconberg's Fencibles' of which he was colonel.
+In 1779 he raised a Yorkshire regiment of fencible infantry, 'Lord Fauconberg's Regiment' or 'Fauconberg's Fencibles' of which he was Colonel.
 They were disbanded in 1783.
+He was also commissioned as colonel of the North York Militia on 18 November 1779 and remained in command until he resigned on grounds of ill health 25 May 1797.

 Marriages and issue

 On 29 May 1766, he married the Hon.
 Charlotte Lamb, the daughter of Sir Matthew Lamb, 1st Baronet and sister of Peniston Lamb, 1st Viscount Melbourne.
 Together they had four daughters: